Where to See Christmas Tree Lightings in San Francisco

 Example: “I personally prefer P.B. over O.B.”
 “Yeah you seem like a P.B. person.”

 “Daygo” is a slang term for San Diego.
-While it can be used to refer to anywhere in San Diego, it’s more commonly associated with the inner city neighborhoods.
+Although it may be applied to any location in San Diego, inner city areas are most often linked to it.

 Example: “When was the last time you went to Daygo?”
 “Been too long, dude.”